gfjiyue/crop_uav_rawimg_by_plot/README.md

 It is part of the open source programs designed for the field of plant phenotype analysis.

 It was test on Matlab R2018a.
 Run the main.m with samples.
-The samples could be download after fill the google form.
+The samples could be downloaded after filling the google form.

 Fill the form from here: